knative/docs/docs/admin/upgrade/upgrade-installation-with-operator.md

 To upgrade, apply the Operator custom resources, adding the `spec.version` for the Knative version that you want to upgrade to:

-1. Copy the YAML below into a file:
+1. Copy the following YAML into a file:

     ```yaml
     apiVersion: operator.knative.dev/v1alpha1